 I was in a stressful job that made me unhappy, and at the same time, I was drowning in university work.
 Overall, my mental health was just all over the place.
 Teary, exhausted and on the verge of a breakdown one day, I walked into a tobacco shop for the first time and bought my very own vape.
 And what started as a vice whenever I got triggered by something or I felt anxiety start to creep in, quickly became a daily habit, and eventually, a full-blown nicotine addiction.

-By the time I was subconsciously reaching for my vape in the office, my boyfriend was vaping too and his addiction rivalled mine.
-When we both started mirroring each other's behaviour when it came to inappropriate use or obsession over getting our next hit, we finally looked each other in the eye and said, "enough is enough".
+By the time I was absent-mindedly reaching for my vape in the office – so second nature was my addiction – my boyfriend was already vaping too and his addiction rivalled mine.
+When we both started mirroring each other's behaviour when it came to overuse or obsession over making sure we were never without, we finally looked each other in the eye and said, "enough is enough".
 I remember him telling me he wanted us to grow old together, and if we kept this up, we might not get so lucky.
 Thus began my fifth, and successful, attempt at quitting.
 And this is how it happened.